 Additionally, you shouldn’t have to remind CPMCs of their duties.
 Rather, they must maintain a proactive attitude to getting things done while eliminating unnecessary costs.
 Commercial property management companies should perform preventive maintenance according to an approved schedule.
 This might mean upgrading the HVAC system, applying new paint, improving the building materials, and so forth.
 Generally, you want CPMCs to resolve problems before they impact tenants.

-Also, quality commercial managers should evaluate cost-saving alternatives, such as solar panels, solar water heating, etc. Moreover, expect management companies to formally inspect units on a routine basis.
-CPMCs must quickly respond to signs of property abuse or illegal activity.
+Also, quality commercial managers should evaluate cost-saving alternatives, such as solar panels, solar water heating, etc. Moreover, expect CPMCs to formally inspect units on a routine basis.
+Top commercial property management companies also respond quickly to signs of property abuse or illegal activity.

 4) They Are Knowledgeable

 The best commercial property management companies understand what their clients need and what the market demands.
 For example, CPMCs should manage their properties with the services tenants want.
 That requires a depth of knowledge, since some services might not be appropriate for the property class and community demographics.
 CPMCs will oversee repair projects to ensure proper execution and optimal use of resources.
 Most importantly, they will understand the demand for units and structure leases accordingly.
 Also, good CPMCs use good automated tenant management systems that provide the reports that owners require.
 Furthermore, commercial property management companies should commit to providing monthly reports and rent collections no later than the 6th of each month.